hzabun/personal-aws-devops-playground/DEVLOG.md

 ## 📅 June 05, 2025

 #### Done
-- Updated EC2 instance profile with all required permissions to pull images from ECR
+- [Infra] Updated EC2 instance profile with all required permissions to pull images from ECR
-- Fixed issue with the directory structure within flask container
+- [App] Fixed issue with the directory structure within flask container
+  - Prevents app from crashing due to missing/misplaced files
-- Fixed issue with wrong platform architecture of the flask image
+- [App] Fixed issue with wrong platform architecture of the flask image
+  - Avoids runtime incompatibility (e.g. arm64 vs amd64)
-- Successfully ran Flask container via Ansible playbook on all managed nodes
+- [DevOps] Successfully ran Flask container via Ansible playbook on all managed nodes
   - Website was accessible without issues

 #### Learned
-- `Docker build` command always builds images for achitectures based on the host
+- `Docker build` command always builds images for architectures based on the host
-  - On Apple Silicion that would be `linux/arm64`
+  - On Apple Silicon that would be `linux/arm64`
   - But Amazon Linux AMI requires `linux/amd64`
 - `Docker buildx build` can be used to build for specific (or multiple) architectures

 #### Blockers / Questions
 - How can I let Docker use the latest image if it's a new one?
   - If using tag `latest`, things can get messy
   - Docker uses local cache, even if the latest image has changed but the tag name is the same

 #### Next steps
-- Perform quick cleanup of current codebase and add comment where useful
+- Perform quick cleanup of current codebase and add comments where useful
 - Ponder how to run flask container on ECS as next big step

 ## 📅 June 03, 2025

 #### Done
-- Created instance profile to pull ECR images
+- [Infra] Created instance profile to pull ECR images
+  - Grants EC2 instances necessary permissions pull images from ECR

 #### Learned
-- AWS IAM policy documents are data sources, as opposed to resources, as they are computed values
+- AWS IAM policy documents are data sources, not resources
-  - No infrastructure gets really create in AWS
+  - No infrastructure gets really created in AWS, as they are just computed values

+#### Blockers / Questions
+- Nothing today

 #### Next steps
 - Test pulling image with Ansible playbook and new instance profiles

 ## 📅 June 02, 2025

 #### Done
-- Fixed issue with unexpected characters added to list of managed node IPs
+- [Fix] Fixed issue with unexpected characters added to list of managed node IPs
+  - Ensures playbook targets correct IPs
-- Converted additional relative paths to absolute ones
+- [DevOps] Converted additional relative paths to absolute ones
+  - Run scripts from project root to prevent file path issues
-- Wrote proper Ansible playbook to install dependencies, pull image and run container
+- [DevOps] Wrote proper Ansible playbook to install dependencies, pull image and run container
-  - Fixed dependency issues in the playbook by using virtual environments
+  - Adds virtual environments to prevent dependency issues in the playbook

 #### Learned
 - Windows automatically adds carriage return characters like `\r` which can lead to file reading issues